richelbilderbeek/teaching/docs/data/counts/README.md

 ## Methods

-During a full-day online course, regularily write down the number of learners, as well as the number of (those) learners that have a camera on.
+During a full-day online course, the number of learners was written down at multiple times, as well as the number of (those) learners that have a camera on.

 To allow comparison between courses with different amount of learners, the amount of learners is normalized to a scale from 0.0 (all learners gone) to 1.0 (the maximum amount of learners at that day is present).

 Use a LOESS trendline to get a reasonable running average.

 ## Results

+These results are for all courses that start at 9:00 and end at 16:00:

 ![Learners per time per course](f_learners_per_f_time_per_course.png)